 - Not secure as it is a hot wallet

 - One of the most centralized standalone wallets

-Both MetaMask and Coinbase wallets are simple and easy to use and therefore, they are ideal for beginners looking for a way to interact with dApps.
-These self-custody wallets also make it appealing for beginners.
+MetaMask or Coinbase wallets are simple and easy to use and therefore, they are ideal for beginners looking for a way to interact with dApps.
+These self-custody wallets also make them appealing to beginners.

 Another factor that reduces the barrier to entry is the no KYC process.
 You can simply download the app and start using it.
 You just need to set it up and start managing your digital assets.